Content from Introduction

 Key Points

-- There are a number of methodologies commonly applied to help in the overall fight against climate change.
-These fall into the general categories of carbon elimination (also known as ‘abatement’), carbon avoidance (a.k.a. ‘compensating’), or carbon removal (a.k.a. ‘neutralizing’).
+• There are a number of methodologies commonly applied to help in the overall fight against climate change.
+These fall into the general categories of carbon elimination (also known as ‘abatement’), carbon avoidance (a.k.a. ‘compensating’), or carbon removal (a.k.a. ‘neutralising’).

-- Neutralizations refer to the removal and permanent storage of atmospheric carbon to counterbalance the effect of releasing CO2 into the atmosphere.
-Neutralizations tend to remove the carbon from the atmosphere in the short and medium-term.
+• Neutralisations refer to the removal and permanent storage of atmospheric carbon to counterbalance the effect of releasing CO2 into the atmosphere.
+Neutralisations tend to remove the carbon from the atmosphere in the short and medium-term.

-- An organization can call itself Carbon Neutral when its total emissions are matched by the total of its emissions offsets through carbon reduction projects
+• An organisation can call itself Carbon Neutral when its total emissions are matched by the total of its emissions offsets through carbon reduction projects

-- When organizations set a target of 100% renewable power, they can either be “matched by” vs. “powered by” renewables, where “powered by” means the energy the device receives only originates from renewable sources.
+• When organisations set a target of 100% renewable power, they can either be “matched by” vs. “powered by” renewables, where “powered by” means the energy the device receives only originates from renewable sources.
 This can be achieved by purchasing RECs as part of a PPA.